Toolchain

 A toolchain is a set of software development tools used to build and otherwise develop software.
 Often, the tools are executed sequentially and form a pipeline such that the output of one tool is the input for the next.
 Sometimes the term is used for a set of related tools that are not necessarily executed sequentially.

-A relatively common and simple toolchain consists of the tools to build for a particular operating system (OS) and CPU architecture; consisting of a compiler, a linker, and a debugger.
+A relatively common and simple toolchain consists of the tools to build for a particular operating system (OS) and CPU architecture: a compiler, a linker, and a debugger.
 With a cross-compiler, a toolchain can support cross-platform development.

 For building more complex software systems, many other tools may be in the toolchain.
 For example, for a video game, the toolchain may include tools for preparing sound effects, music, textures, 3-dimensional models and animations, and for combining these resources into the finished product.